Web Player API

 Sets the current frame.
 The frame number is clamped to the valid playback range (between getStartFrame() and getEndFrame()).

-Note: If playback is running, you should stop playback before setting the frame, then optionally restart it.
+Note: If playback is running, stop the playback before setting the frame, then optionally restart it.

 // Seek to a specific frame